 This Dzalanyama Forest & South Luangwa Safari departs from Lilongwe, the capital city of Malawi.
 We meet at 08h30 in the morning or collect you from your pre-tour accommodation in Lilongwe, leaving the city at about 09h00 on day one.

-From Lilongwe, we drive for about an hour and a half to reach Dzalanyama Forest Reserve.
-We stay at a lodge overlooking the forest and a stream.
-Sit back and soak up the peace, watching for birds in the forest.
+From Lilongwe, we drive southwest for about an hour and a half to reach Dzalanyama Forest Reserve.
+Here we stay at a lodge overlooking the forest canopy and a stream.
+Sit back and soak up the peace of this enchanting forest setting, watching for birds.
+Dzalanyama is a birding haven, home to an exceptional array of birds.

 The Dzalanyama lodge is nestled in the Brachystegia trees, the most common indigenous trees in the forest.